debsalbornoz/42-Piscine/README.md

 ### What is 42?

-42 is a software development school, considered one of the best in the world.
+42 is one of the best software development schools in the world.
 Its success is largely due to its disruptive pedagogical model, based on a peer-to-peer, project-based and gamified learning system.
+Founded in Paris in 2013, 42 is present in more than 40 cities around the world
 ### What is the piscine?

 The Piscine is the last phase of the selection process that lasts 26 consecutive days and involves 42 face-to-face experience on the campus.
 This is typically a very intense period, of great commitment and enormous learning.